 As part of the intent to go forward, the Declaration outlines a list of 20 proposed Projects.
 These include a range of collaborative projects to: develop metrics to measure design impact; develop a common and inclusive language to communicate the value of design; launch projects to help raise living standards, healthcare and transit; make design available to low-income populations; and create mechanisms for ongoing, improved dialogue and collaboration with governments so that these intentions become reality.
 Projects also proposed creating models of design education for youth and to promote lifelong learning: to showcase how design improves sustainability and resiliency, to creates resources, tools and standards of accreditation to support designer communities, and finally, to carry out projects that will generate statements of support for the Declaration itself, so that its message and agenda spread far and wide.
 Albert Dubler, Past President of the International Union of Architects (UIA) concluded that “whatever happens, we did it, we have signed this declaration, and have committed ourselves to keep on this track.
 Good will has to become action.”

 The first Design Summit Meeting set a baseline, a general framework for the international cooperation of design and non-design entities towards designing a better world.
-Future Design Declaration Summits, in other global cities in 2020 and 2023, will focus on specific topics (for instance environment, globalisation or social equality) or industries.
+Future Design Declaration Summits, in other global cities, will focus on specific topics (for instance environment, globalisation or social equality) or industries.

 Would you like to host a Design Declaration Meeting in your City?